 pathology.
 He wrote a paper on the ancient Hebrew understanding of nephesh.
 Retroactively he was given

-a Certificate in the Philosophy of Psychology 1976.
+a Certificate in the Philosophy of Psychology in 1976.

-His dissertation was on the demise of physiognomy and phrenology as an
+His dissertation was on the demise of physiognomy and phrenology within

-expression of social and intellectual changes within Western society in the
+the context of intellectual and social changes within Western society

 of Saskatchewan and at its

 Catholic affiliate, St. Thomas More College,